 Pawsitively Pets Kids Camp | pawsitivelypetskidscamp.com

 Animal loving kids will love this terrific camp that revolves around our four-legged friends (there’s even a mini-vet camp for kids 10 and up).
 Other activities include science experiments, arts and crafts and field trips.
 The Leaside location also offers a special program with a registered psychotherapist/MSW aimed at children who are dealing with anxiety and self-esteem issues.
 Got a kid who wants to learn to ride horses?
 Pawsitively runs a horse camp in Newmarket with bussing available from its Leaside and Swansea locations.
-Prices start at $325, with bussing and extended care available.
+Bussing and extended care available.

 Age Range: 4-14

-In addition to sport camps that feature members of the university’s varsity sports team, Ryerson also offers camps that are more academic and/or creative in nature.
+In addition to sport camps that feature members of the university’s varsity sports team, the university formally known as Ryerson also offers camps that are more academic and/or creative in nature.
 They include programs that explore such subjects as architecture, business and science.
 There are also a number of camps that focus on filmmaking, including one that’s all about how to make a music video.
-Fees vary by theme but start at around $330, with extended care and lunch services available for additional fees.
+Fees vary by theme, with extended care and lunch services available for additional fees.